chrissix666/Jellyfin-VideoOSD-CustomOnOff-Menu/README.md

 ## Behavior

-The script creates a shared Custom Menu integration for supported VideoOSD addons.
+The script creates a shared Custom Menu integration for supported VideoOSD script addons.

-Compatible addons can register themselves with the menu.
+Compatible script addons can register themselves with the menu.
-Each registered addon appears as a toggle entry in the submenu.
+Each registered script addons appears as a toggle entry in the submenu.

-When an addon is enabled or disabled:
+When a script addon is enabled or disabled:

 - The state is saved locally in the browser.
-- The addon’s own enable or disable behavior is triggered.
+- The script addons own enable or disable behavior is triggered.
 - The checkmark updates immediately.
 - No Jellyfin server setting is changed.
 - No backend interaction is required.